Skip to content

 What does Windows battery saver actually do?

-To make your energy last longer, Battery Saver mode feature makes several adjustments to your device, such as: Lowering screen brightness.
-Slowing down system performance.
-Reducing background activity.
+To help your energy last longer, the Battery Saver mode feature makes several adjustments to your device, such as: lowering screen brightness, slowing down system performance, and reducing background activity.

 How to limit PC charging to 80%?